 But when it comes to PPC (pay-per-click) content, someone’s paying for it – and that someone is the publisher.

-Indeed, there are two main differences between PPC and the more “traditional” content marketing.
+Indeed, there are two main differences between PPC and the more “traditional” content marketing efforts.
 The first is that all traffic that comes from a PPC campaign has a cost for each click, whereas traffic from organic search is free.
 The second is that PPC ads will always appear at the very top of a SERP (search engine results page), above the organic listings – and often there will be further PPC advertisements down one side of the page as well.

 As an example, we just typed “Rubik’s Cube” into Google, and this is what came back…